Q: How to they differ?

 Music by Churchill, Lyrics by Manchester

 William Manchester was a stylist, a lyrical, beautiful writer.
-Compared to Gilbert, Simon Schama was critical: “Manchester’s slapdash study, with its cartoon-strip account of British politics and culture and its rhinestone-studded prose, looked particularly gaudy next to Gilbert’s.”
+But comparing him to Gilbert, Simon Schama was critical: “Manchester’s slapdash study, with its cartoon-strip account of British politics and culture and its rhinestone-studded prose, looked particularly gaudy next to Gilbert’s.”

-We hosted Manchester at several Churchill events beginning in 1986.
+Churchillians hosted Manchester at several events beginning in 1986.
 After I published a respectful review of his volume 1, noting many errors, he hired me to vet volume 2.
 I found 600 nits to pick, and he did not correct them all!
 For instance, his account of the crucial East Fulham bi-election of 1933 treats the vote as a Labour upset which pushed the Tories toward appeasing Hitler.
-In fact, East Fulham was marginal in most previous elections.
+In fact, East Fulham was a marginal factor.

 Gilbert as Bard